Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets

 \subsubsection{IC emission}

 Inverse-Compton scattering involves two types: synchrotron self-Compton (SSC) and external Compton (EC).
 As the focus is on studying the portion of the jet far away from the central black hole, the seed photons for the inverse-Compton scattering are typically from the Cosmic Microwave Background (CMB).
-The same electron population which is responsible for the synchrotron emission scatters the CMB photons in jets at kpc-scales resulting in inverse-Compton or IC emission - the IC/CMB model described in \cite{Breiding2017}.
 We assume an isotropic seed photon distribution and the bulk-flow of the jet at kpc-scales to be in the non-relativistic limit.
 The total IC emissivity at a particular frequency due to this ensemble of ultra-relativistic electrons can be computed using the form given in \cite{Petruk2009}